clayhickman/portfolio/threat-hunting-scenarios/threat-report(mimikatz).md

 ### 1. Searched the `DeviceFileEvents` table for Mimikatz

-Searched for any instances of Mimikatz being downloaded onto the device, and discovered that at `2025-03-01T22:37:51.0340907Z` the InitiatingProcessAccountName "cmh-cyber" had performed the download of "mimikatz-main.zip".
-At `2025-03-02T00:30:51.3210787Z` the "mimikatz-main.zip" file was extracted into 'C:\Users\cmh-cyber\AppData\Local\Temp'.
-After extraction, it appears that the executable "mimikatz.exe" was renamed to "mimi64.exe" at `2025-03-02T00:31:13.4321249Z` in an attempt to evade basic signature-based detections.
+Searched for any instances of Mimikatz being downloaded onto the device, and discovered that at `2025-03-01T22:37:51.0340907Z` the user "cmh-cyber" had initiated the download of "mimikatz-main.zip".
+At `2025-03-02T00:30:51.3210787Z` the "mimikatz-main.zip" file was extracted into `C:\Users\cmh-cyber\AppData\Local\Temp`.
+After extraction, it appears that the "mimikatz.exe" executable was renamed to "mimi64.exe" at `2025-03-02T00:31:13.4321249Z` in an attempt to evade basic signature-based detections.

 **Query used to locate event:**